-Oddly enough, sequins, unnecessary for the war effort, popped up n sweaters to add a note of glitz.
+Oddly enough, sequins, unnecessary for the war effort, popped up in sweaters to add a note of glitz.
 And although Hollywood still depicted glamorous stars, the female stars portrayed a new kind of elegance.
 In the 1945 movie Mildred Pierce, Joan Crawford appears as a struggling single mother who dresses for success in attractive yet rather severe styles.
-The beautiful Lauren Bacall, in The Big Sleep (1946) appears sexy and glamorous in slacks and many fashion designs of the day.
+In The Big Sleep (1946) Lauren Bacall appears sexy and glamorous in slacks and many fashion designs of the day.

 Shorter skirts placed an emphasis on women's legs.
 Legs were 'in,' and the famous pin-up of Betty Grable looking over her shoulder in a swim suit is a great example of the importance of legs.

 Other Fashion Aspects of the 1940s

 - Hair was worn long and curled at the ends for a soft, feminine look.
 Beauty salons were expensive and women saved money by having their hair cut less often.
 As so many women enlisted in the military or took factory jobs, it was easy to tie long hair back for safety.
 Then, the long hair could be worn down for casual or dress occasions.
 Women often knit or crocheted snoods which were an attractive combination of a hair net and a veil.